andrew-johnson-4/andrew-johnson-4/README.md

 * Linear Garbage Collection
 * Closures with auto GC
 * Correctness Proofs with Coq (100% verifiable semantics)
-* add support for something other than x86-64 Linux
 * LSTS Frontend